UCSC Students Make Impact

 SOCY 107B — Project Implementation and Grant Writing (3 units)

 Now that you have a killer project, how do you pay for it?
 And once you’ve done it, how do you know if what you did worked?
 Everett will introduce you to a diverse world of project funding opportunities ranging from crowdfunding to UCSC college grants, to the Everett Project Fund which is funded by student fees.
 SOCY 107B also arms you with tools to evaluate the impact of your project while you’re doing it and after you’ve left.
 Both these skills are in high demand after graduation.

 UCSC students who wish to further integrate their baccalaureate with the amazing things they’re doing with the Everett Program are encouraged to talk with us about their GISES degree options.

 GISES (pronounced, guy-seas), is challenging and designed for highly motivated, self-directed and enterprising students who have demonstrated the capacity to design and complete an honors-quality project in partnership with a civil society group.

 Requirements for the Major and Minor can be found on the GISES Website, but the central features are:

 - Project Practicum: an honors quality examination of your project

-- Electives: your upper division electives can be anything you like as long as they contribute to your project and your growth as a technology activist and/or technology linked social change advocate after graduation.
+- Electives: upper division electives from sociology and beyond that contribute to your project and your growth as a technology activist and/or technology linked social change advocate after graduation.